scottbun/jaffle-shop-dbt/README.md

 * Add `schema.yml` for testing and documenting the models

 ## Credits
-Modeling patterns are inspired from examples from dbt Labs.
+Modeling patterns are inspired from examples by dbt Labs.

 ## References